Cost of LPN Programs & Schools

 Lost Wages During LPN School

 Exhausted Medical StudentThis is not as much of a cost of LPN schooling but a consequence of it.
 However, the end result is still less money.
 Many prospective licensed practical nurses have jobs that they cannot afford to quit while in school.
 This leads to a predicament.
 See our piece on working during LPN school.
 Working during practical nursing school can be extremely hard, especially with full-time LPN programs.
-Often, students do not have a choice and cannot afford to entirely quit their jobs.
+Often, students do not have a choice and cannot afford to quit their jobs entirely.
 However, hours should be cut back.
-This leads to lost income and it should be prepared for as best as possible.
+This leads to lost income and should be prepared for if possible.
 Make a budget and prepare for LPN school.
 Find a balance and devote as much time as possible to school and nursing education.

 Personal (Non-Monetary) Costs of LPN School